kendru/learn-cljs/content/section-4/lesson-25-intro-to-core-async.md

 ## Channels as Values

 As we saw in the `mock-request` function, we can create channels anywhere in our code.
 We can pass them as arguments to functions or return them from functions.
-Although the serve the special purpose of facilitating communication between processes, they are just regular ClojureScript values.
+Although they serve the special purpose of facilitating communication between processes, they are just regular ClojureScript values.

 It is a common idiom to return a channel from a function that produces some result asynchronously.
 Whereas in JavaScript, we would usually return a Promise (or write the function as `async`), we often return a channel when we intend for a function to be called from within a go block.
 Author and Clojure instructor Eric Normand suggests naming functions that return channels with a `<` prefix.[^2] Following this convention, our `mock-request` function would become `<mock-request`.
 This makes it easy to visually distinguish functions that return channels from other functions.
 Remember, however, that a function that returns a channel is less general than one that accepts a callback because when we return a channel, we dictate that any value eventually produced by that function must be consumed in a go block.
 For this reason, we should usually prefer writing functions that take callbacks if we do not know how we will eventually want to call them.